 Faculty are granted the privilege of 180 day loan periods; all items are subject to recall, after a guaranteed loan period of three weeks.
 If an item checked out to a faculty member is requested by another patron, the faculty member is expected to return the item promptly upon notice by the library or pay $1 per day fine.

 Alumni, Cooperative, Charlotte Area Educational Consortium (CAEC), Community, and other non-UNCC patrons holding a library privilege card follow the same circulation policies as undergraduate students (21 day circulation period, 2 renewals).
 They can only borrow 6 items at any given time.
 They cannot recall library material.

 It is the patrons' responsibility to ensure they have the correct mailing address in their record.

 Because overdue notices are sent as a courtesy to the borrower, failure to receive such a notice does not excuse the borrower from the payment of fines.

-For General Collections items and ARC General Collections items:
+For General Collections items and Architecture General Collections items: